purenix-org/purenix/README.md

 When you run `purenix`, manually or through Spago, it will look for the Purescript output directory `./output` in the current working directory.
 It then traverses this directory structure, looks for Purescript's intermediate `corefn.json` files, transpiles the `corefn.json` files to the equivalent Nix code, and writes the output Nix code to `default.nix`.

-See [this post](https://discourse.nixos.org/t/purenix-nix-backend-for-purescript/15756/3) on the NixOS Discourse for more in-depth instructions.
+See the [Getting Started Guide](./docs/quick-start.md) for more in-depth instructions.

 ## Code sample